 2.1.2.1 All texts shall be published in electronic form as soon as possible after approval and may also be made available in paper form according to the publication policy of ITU.

-2.1.2.2 The approved WTDC Declaration, action plan, objectives, programmes, resolutions, decisions and Questions, Recommendations and output reports (if a report exceeds 50 pages, § 2.4.1 applies) will be published by ITU in the official languages of the Union as soon as practicable.
-Other texts will be published, as soon as possible, in English only or in the six official languages of the Union, depending on the decision of the relevant group.
+2.1.2.2 The approved WTDC Declaration, ITU-D action plan, objectives, programmes, WTDC resolutions, decisions and ITU-D Questions, Recommendations and output reports (if a report exceeds 50 pages, § 2.4.1 applies) shall be published by ITU in the six official languages of the Union as soon as practicable.
+Other texts should be published, as soon as possible, in English only or in the six official languages of the Union, depending on the decision of the relevant group.

-2.2 ITU-D Declaration
+2.2 WTDC Declaration

 2.2.1 Definition

-Statement of the main outcomes and priorities established by the World Telecommunication Development Conference (WTDC).
+Statement of the main outcomes and priorities established by WTDC.
 The Declaration is usually named after the conference venue.

 2.2.2 Approval

-WTDC shall examine and approve a WTDC Declaration based on proposals by Member States and ITU-D Sector Members, taking into account suggestions by the Telecommunication Development Advisory Group (TDAG), new trends in the development of telecommunications/ICT and emerging issues, particularly in developing countries1.
+WTDC shall examine and approve a WTDC Declaration based on proposals by Member States and ITU-D Sector Members, taking into account suggestions by TDAG, new trends in the development of telecommunications/ICT and emerging issues, particularly in developing countries1.

 2.3 ITU-D action plan